ibm-cloud-docs/vpc/bs_snapshots_restore.md

 You can also choose to restore a volume by using a fast restore snapshot clone.
 For more information about fast restore, see the [FAQs](/docs/vpc?topic=vpc-snapshots-vpc-faqs&interface=ui#faq-snapshot-fr).

 If you plan to use a snapshot from another account, make sure that the right [IAM authorizations](/docs/vpc?topic=vpc-block-s2s-auth&interface=ui#block-s2s-auth-xaccountrestore-ui) and [IAM roles](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=ui#snapshots-vpc-iam) are in place.
 Contact the snapshot's owner for the CRN of the snapshot.
-{: important}

 You can restore volumes at various stages of the VPC lifecycle.

    * When you provision a virtual server instance, you can specify a snapshot of a boot or a snapshot of data volume.
 The restored boot volume is used to start the new instance.
 Restored data volumes are automatically attached to the instance as auxiliary storage.
    * When you want to add a new auxiliary storage to your existing instance, you can restore a data volume from a nonbootable snapshot.
    * When you create an unattached (stand-alone) {{site.data.keyword.block_storage_is_short}} volume from a snapshot, you can still attach the volume to an instance later.

 Restoring an instance directly from snapshot consistency group identifier is not supported.
 However, you can restore a virtual server instance by restoring all of its boot and data volumes from the snapshots that are part of a consistency group.